-Walking Tour through Katendrecht
+Walking Tour Katendrecht

 Join a guide from Verhalenhuis Belvédère and discover Katendrecht through the eyes of migrants.
 Walk past the places where people arrived, departed, and started anew.